wkumari/draft-wkumari-opsawg-sdi/README.md

 7. Security Considerations

-   This mechanism is intended to replace either expensive (traveling employees) or insecure mechanisms of installing newly deployed devices such as: unencrypted config files which can be downloaded by connecting to unprotected ports in datacenters, mailing initial config files on flash drives, or emailing config files and asking a
+   This reference architecture is intended to incrementally improve upon commonly accepted "auto-install" practices used today that may transmit configurations unencrypted (e.g., unencrypted config files which can be downloaded connecting to unprotected ports in datacenters, mailing initial config files on flash drives, or